xy-241/CS-Notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my second brain for CS!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Home Page is still Work-In-Project.
+You can navigate around the notes using the explorer on left side.